 Toxicology.
 We provide a broad specialty toxicology offering from inhalation and infusion to development and reproductive toxicology.
-Our services include a broad offering of in vitro and in vivo capabilities and study types designed to identify possible safety risks as well as a broad offering of in vitro and in vivo studies in support of general toxicology (acute, sub-acute and chronic studies), genetic toxicology, safety pharmacology, reproductive and developmental toxicology, juvenile toxicology, and carcinogenicity bioassays that are required for regulatory submissions supporting "first-in-human" to "first-to-the-market" strategies for potential human therapeutics.
+Our services include a broad offering of in vitro and in vivo capabilities and study types designed to identify possible safety risks as well as a broad offering of in vitro and in vivo studies in support of general toxicology (acute, sub-acute and chronic studies), genetic toxicology, safety pharmacology, reproductive and developmental toxicology, juvenile toxicology, and carcinogenicity bioassays that are required for regulatory submissions supporting "first-in-human" to "first-othe-market" strategies for potential human therapeutics.
 Additionally, we support safety studies in numerous specialty areas including abuse and seizure liability, ecotoxicology, environmental risk, musculoskeletal toxicology, neurotoxicology, ocular toxicology, ototoxicology, and phototoxicology.
 We have expertise in the design and execution of development programs in support of a broad diversity of therapeutic modalities in numerous laboratory species and test systems.
 We also support safety studies to test industrial chemical, agrochemicals, consumer products, veterinary medicines and medical devices.
 For human pharmaceutical candidates, once a lead candidate is selected, toxicology studies are required to support clinical trials in humans and for regulatory approval.
 These toxicology studies focus on assessing the safety of the potential therapeutic to determine if administration to humans might cause any unintended harmful effects.
-For new chemicals, industrial chemicals, agrochemicals, agrochemicals focus on assessing the safety of the potential therapeutic to determine if administration to humans might cause any unintended harmful effects.
-For new chemicals, industrial chemicals, agrochemicals, veterinary medicines are performed to identify potential hazards to humans and the environment and are required for regulatory registration.
+For new chemicals, industrial chemicals, agrochemicals, veterinary medicines, consumer products and medical devices, safety studies are performed to identify potential hazards to humans and the environment and are required for regulatory registration.
 Toxicology studies performed for any of these compounds are typically performed using in vitro and in vivo research models to identify any potential adverse effects that a compound has on an organism over a variety of doses and over various time periods of exposure.